 If you experience inflammation of eyelids or any symptoms or problems with your eye health, check in with your eye doctor for a complete examination.
 If you wear contact lenses or eye makeup, discontinue use until you see your eye doctor.

-As a side note, the crusty eyes may be cholesterol deposits.
+As a side note, the crustiness along the side of the eyelids, especially toward the nose, may be cholesterol deposits.
 Danish researchers have found that cholesterol deposits on the eyelids, known as xanthelasmata, may indicate that a patient is more likely to get heart disease.
 Having xanthelasmata made people more that 50% more likely to suffer a heart attack.
 Source: https://www.lef.org/news/LefDailyNews.htm?NewsID=10427&Section=Disease

 Further reading: Baltimore Sun